 The WSU School of Music is pleased to present “Music of Amit Weiner” on Wednesday, October 11, at 8pm in Kimbrough 101.
 Dr. Weiner is an Israeli-born concert pianist and composer, who works have received wide critical acclaim.
 His…

-Mock Law Class presented by a Willamette University law professor.
+Mock Law Class with Willamette University School of Law

 A mock law class will be held in Todd 133 with professors from Willamette University School of Law for students interested in going to law school.
 All are welcome to attend to get a look into the experience of what a law class entails!
 Food and drink will be provided…